SkuL01/skul01logger/README.md

-# Codezstruct_keylogger
+skul01logger

-***This is an open source keylogger created using python 2.7 and php on server side. the codes was created and modified by codezstruct, credits also to ajin abraham.
+***This is an open source keylogger created using python 2.7 and php.

-‘’’You are free to reuse and modify the source code but only for educational purpose and research.’’’
+‘’’You are free to reuse and modify the source code only for educational purpose and research.’’’

 Python Requirements:

-1. Pyhook module
+    Pyhook module
-2. Pythoncom module
+    Pythoncom module
-3. py2exe
+    py2exe

 FEATURES:

-1. persistency - runs at startup automatically once the user starts the system.
+    persistency - runs at startup automatically once the user starts the system.

-2. saves keystrokes without the need to create and save a text file locally.
+    saves keystrokes without the need to create and save a text file locally.

-3. sends to web server.
+    sends key strokes to your ftp server.

-4. undetectable with most of the antivirus.
+    undetectable with most of the antivirus.

-5. can only execute the program one at a time - does not allow multiple instances to be running.
+    Doesn't allow multiple instances to run.